Terms used:

 Sub-sectional competitions may be held to reduce the number of competitors in a Sectional event.
 Where the number of competitors warrants, the sub-sectional Qualifying Events for the Sectionals may be based on either combined Events identical to the respective Sectional Events, or on Free Skating Programs only.
 Rules governing Sectional Championshipevents will also apply to any sub-sectional or other Sectional elimination rounds unless otherwise stated in the Sectional announcement.

-In Events that do not qualify competitors for a Skate Canada Challenge and/or a Canadian Figure Skating Championships, competitors may be eliminated at any stage of the competition as determined by the host Section
+In Events that do not qualify competitors for Skate Canada Challenge, Skate Canada Trophy, or the Canadian Figure Skating Championships, competitors may be eliminated at any stage of the competition as determined by the host Section

 A competitor may compete in singles Events only in the championships of the Section in which that competitor's home organization is a member